ServBay Web Server Troubleshooting Guide

 include

-Apache Configuration Check
+Apache Configuration Checks

 Use Apache’s apachectl configtest

-command to check the configuration syntax.
+to validate configuration syntax.

 /Applications/ServBay/bin/apachectl configtest

-- Module load failures: A module specified in the configuration (
+- Module load failures:

 LoadModule